‘Switched At Birth’ Recap: Bay Faces A Love Triangle, Who Will She Choose?

-The final season of Switched At Birth premiered last night on Freeform, and allowed fans to find out what’s been going on with their favorite characters.
+The final season of Switched at Birth premiered last night on Freeform and allowed fans to find out what’s been going on with their favorite characters.

 Warning: Spoilers from Tuesday night’s episode of Switched At Birth below.
 Read at your own risk!

 The premiere started out with Bay (Vanessa Marano) and Daphne (Katie Leclerc) living in China.
-The girls decided to prolong their trip, until they receive a call from Melody, Emmett’s (Sean Berdy) mom, who reveals that Emmett had overdosed on a bunch of pills.
-Both Bay and Daphne, along with Travis, who had joined the girls in China, rush back to Kansas City to be at Emmett’s side.
-However, when they get there they realize Emmett didn’t really want them there at all.
-He shuts them out, but then realizes he still has feelings for Bay when he sees her with Travis.
+The girls decided to prolong their trip until they receive a call from Melody, Emmett’s (Sean Berdy) mom, who reveals that Emmett had overdosed on a bunch of pills.
+Both Bay and Daphne, along with Travis, who had joined the girls in China, rush back to Kansas City to Emmett’s side.
+However, when they get there, they realize Emmett didn’t really want them there at all.
+He shuts them out but then realizes he still has feelings for Bay when he sees her with Travis.

 Oh, Emmett.
 You’re breaking our hearts.???? #SwitchedAtBirth pic.twitter.com/CcEDHlyoW2